planetfederal/workshops/tutorials/parcelmap/src/index.rst

 .. image:: ./img/webform1.png

-Not only does the user have to carefully fill in many fields, if there is anything wrong in the data they enter (mis-spellings, mis-abbreviation) they won't get an answer back.
+Not only does the user have to carefully fill in many fields, if there is anything wrong in the data they enter (misspellings, incorrect abbreviation) they won't get an answer back.

 Fortunately, this user interface problem has a well-known, battle-tested solution: the **autocomplete form field**.